 Residents will be required to present valid identification to the scale house attendant confirming their home address, and contractors will be required to demonstrate in the form of a Manifest that the asbestos waste they are bringing in has originated from a location within one of the listed cities/areas.

-Please refer to the "Guide for Home Owners/Contractors" and "Bailey Landfill Asbestos Disposal Information" attachments at the bottom of the page.
+Please refer to the "Guide for Home Owners/Contractors" and "Bailey Landfill Asbestos Waste Disposal Procedures" attachments at the bottom of the page.

 Common products that may contain asbestos include: